tsatn/cse15l-lab-reports/lab1.md

 Below is an example of commands I ran on my terminal and playing with the change of directories:

+After this, we log out from the remote server.
+To do this, type $ exit on the Terminal.

 ## Step 4 - Moving Files with scp

+The command called scp gives us another way to copy files from the client computer (your laptop/Mac) to the remote computer.

+* While VScode is open, go to the top menu bar, click on “File”, select “New File”
+* Type “java” into the pop-up search bar on the VScode window.
+* Name the new file WhereAmI.java

+* Copy the block of code below into the new java file.

+* Below is a screenshot of the procedure
+** Compile: $ javac WhereAmI.java
+** Run: $ java WhereAmI
+** Type in: $ scp WhereAmI.java shtian@ieng6.ucsd.edu:~/
+** Enter password
+** Then, compile and run the same java file again

 ## Step 5 - Setting an SSH Key